google/sandboxed-api/README.md

 #### LLVM

-SAPI offers a header generator based on
+SAPI offers a clang tool header generator based on [LLVM Libtooling](tools/clang_generator/BUILD).
-[LLVM Libtooling](tools/clang_generator/BUILD).

 We aim to provide support for at least the latest three LLVM releases and